flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/throttle-calibration.md

 This guide will help you set up your throttles for use with the FlyByWire A32NX.

 There are many controllers available to use in Microsoft Flight Simulator.
-Many have dedicated throttle levers/sliders and some have sliders which can be used as throttle levers/sliders.
+Many have dedicated throttle levers/sliders, and some have sliders which can be used as throttle levers/sliders.

-Although configuration and calibration is similar for most controllers there are subtle differences between different brands and models.
+Although configuration and calibration is similar for most controllers, there are subtle differences between different brands and models.

 The major differences between different throttle controllers are: